maryi/CSCW-Project/Project report/ReportDocument.md

  * Medium: closed group, but with possibility to have private or open collaboration
  * High: open group, open collaboration to general public

 *Nascence*: describes the level of familiarity of participants with respect to the coordinated action.
-Although we agree it is an important descriptor for collaborative work, we failed to see the way it could get benefit from any particular tool feature; exercise that was possible with the other MoCA dimensions.
-In our solution, we kept the descriptor with the same definition in both sets and possible values as:
+For this descriptor we defined the possible values as:

  * Routine: support for familiar tasks
  * Most of the tasks are routine